Enroll Now

 To understand what is product management, one must comprehend that a product is guided through every stage of its life cycle by the organizational function of product management, ensuring that the product is manufactured on schedule, within budget, and fulfilling its goals.
 Product managers may collaborate cross-functionally with several teams to complete their product.
 To establish and manage the strategy for their product, product managers must have a thorough awareness of their target market, business models, and strategy.

-Differences between product marketing and product management
+Differences between product marketing & product management

 Product MarketingProduct Management